Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 > "T-Shaped people, who are generalists amongst a wide array of skills but experts in only a few""

 Or other such answers of equally indescribable brilliance and specificity.
-I would like to make clear that I think this answer is **bullshit**, and that, in most cases, it should be viewed as nothing less.
+I would like to make clear that I think these answers are **bullshit**, and that, in most cases, it should be viewed as nothing less.

 It is valid and useful in the sense that perfection is an important ideology to *strive* for - of course we want to make an *attempt* to achieve the best possible solution.
 But, I also feel it's a bit like the president asking his or her chief economic advisor "What should we do about balancing the budget?" and getting the response "We should make sure we don't waste money on bad things, and spend it only on good things!"
-It's a nice idea that's really easy to agree with but, how helpful is it, really?
+It's a nice idea that's very easy to agree with but, how helpful is it, really?

 So, let us put aside the answer of "be perfect" and instead consider slightly more realistic concerns.